Bikashforworkplacenew/FAQ-Workplace/README.md

 # FAQ-Workplace Bot
-A sample FAQ bot for Workplace which can act as an online assistant answering questions it is asked by simply querying from a google or office 365 Spread sheet.
+A sample FAQ bot for Workplace which can act as an online assistant answering questions it is asked by simply querying from a google sheet.

 What can the bot be used for ?